MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-okta-to-microsoft-cloud-app-security.md

 ---
 # required metadata

-title: Connect Okta to Microsoft Cloud App Security | Microsoft Docs
+title: Connect Okta | Microsoft Docs
 description: This topic provides information about how to connect your Okta to Cloud App Security using the API connector.
 keywords:
 author: rkarlin